AbdulRafiy/Easy-Count-App/README.md

-🏏 Easy Count App
+🏏 Easy Count App:

 A Flutter-based mobile application for managing and scoring cricket matches in real-time.
 It enables users to create new matches, track scores, view player statistics, and manage summaries — all offline using Hive Database for data storage.
 _______________________________________________________________________________________________________________________________________________________________
-📱 Overview
+📱 Overview:

 Easy Count App simplifies cricket match management for players, scorers, and enthusiasts.
 It provides tools to record runs, wickets, overs, and extras efficiently.
 Users can review match summaries and player performance anytime, even without internet access.
 The app functions fully offline using Hive local storage for smooth performance and reliability.
 _________________________________________________________________________________________________________
-⚙️ Tech Stack
+⚙️ Tech Stack:
  Category         | Tools / Frameworks
  ---------------- | ------------------------
  Frontend         | Flutter (Dart)